twigphp/Twig/doc/03-Twig-for-Developers.markdown

  * `base_template_class`: The base template class to use for generated templates (default to `Twig_Template`).

- * `cache`: It can take three values:

-    * `null` (the default): Twig will create a sub-directory under the system temp directory to store the compiled templates (not recommended as templates from two projects with the same name will share the same cache if your projects share the same Twig source code).

-    * `false`: disable the compile cache altogether (not recommended).

-    * An absolute path where to store the compiled templates.
+ * `cache`: An absolute path where to store the compiled templates, or false to disable caching (which is the default).

  * `auto_reload`: When developing with Twig, it's useful to recompile the template whenever the source code changes.
 If you don't provide a value for